No-go theorem

 In theoretical physics, a no-go theorem is a theorem that states that a particular situation is not physically possible.
-Specifically, the term describes results in quantum mechanics like Bell's theorem and the Kochen–Specker theorem that constrain the permissible types of hidden variable theories which try to explain the apparent randomness of quantum mechanics as a deterministic model featuring hidden states.
+This type of theorem imposes boundaries on certain mathematical or physical possibilities via a proof by contradiction.

 Instances of no-go theorems

 Full descriptions of the no-go theorems named below are given in other articles linked to their names.
 A few of them are broad, general categories under which several theorems fall.
 Other names are broad and general-sounding but only refer to a single theorem.